ffflorian/jszip-cli/README.md

 }
 ```

-If you would like to use a different configuration file, start the CLI with the option `--config <file>`.
+If you would like to use a custom configuration file, start the CLI with the option `--config <file>`.

 ## Examples